Marie Juchacz: Exile

 On 30 January 1933 Adolf Hitler was appointed Reichs Chancellor.
 The AWO continued to function for a few more months, but after the Reichstag fire at the end of February and the Reichstag election of 5 March 1933, political parties found themselves banned, with the SPD, second only to the Nazi party in the March elections, prominent in the firing line.
 SPD members were killed or arrested while others lost their jobs.
 The AWO, like other organisations that had opposed the Nazi tide, disintegrated.
-The SPD leadership fled to Prague while Juchacz, now aged 54, and together with her sister's widower, Emil Kirschmann, whom she had now married, fled to Saarbrücken, which at this stage was still under French military control.
+The SPD leadership fled to Prague while Juchacz, now aged 54, and together with her sister's widower, Emil Kirschmann, fled to Saarbrücken, which at this stage was still under French military control.
 In Saarbrücken she continued to campaign against National Socialism, and also set up a lunch centre to provide some contact for refugees from Germany who suddenly found themselves stateless.

 The Saarland (including Saarbrücken) had been occupied by French troops under terms imposed by the Treaty of Versailles (1919), which had also required that after fifteen years the inhabitants of the region should be permitted a vote on their future citizenship.
 Despite the recent Nazi takeover in Germany, in 1935 Saarlanders voted to rejoin Germany, and as a high-profile refugee from the Nazi regime, Juchacz was obliged to move again, this time to Mulhouse in Alsace (which had been in France since 1919, though German dialects still predominate in many parts of the region).
-In Mulhouse she was not politically active.
+In Mulhouse, she was not politically active.
 In 1940 the German army successfully invaded northern France and Juchacz, along with many German socialists and communists who had since 1933 moved to Paris, now had to move again, to the southern part of France, reaching Marseilles at the end of 1940.

 In 1941 she fled again, on an emergency visa, to New York City, via Martinique.
-In New York she was reunited with her sister's widower, Emil Kirschmann.
-She learned English and, in 1945, directly following the end of World War II, established "Arbeiterwohlfahrt USA – Hilfe für die Opfer des Nationalsozialismus", a New York-based equivalent of the AWO with its focus on support for victims of Naziism, sending parcels of food and other essentials to a destroyed Germany.
+In New York, she was reunited with her sister's widower, Emil Kirschmann.
+She learned English and, in 1945, directly following the end of World War II, established "Arbeiterwohlfahrt USA – Hilfe für die Opfer des Nationalsozialismus", a New York-based equivalent of the AWO with its focus on support for victims of Nazism, sending parcels of food and other essentials to a destroyed Germany.

 In 1949, Juchacz returned to Germany from exile in the United States and was made the AWO's honorary chairwoman.